 N322 c/n B-73 in Avalon Harbor, 1971.

 N322 at Long Beach Airport, 1972.
 N1133 is seen in the background.
 Photo by Chris Bell

 N93G c/n 1130 at Long Beach Airport, 1972.

 Photo by Chris Bell

-Air Catalina began it's operation in 1974 after aquiring most of Catalina Seaplanes Goose fleet.
-With a new blue on white paint scheme with a flying fish logo on the nose, the new airline operated all year round from Long Beach Airport and San Pedro.
+Air Catalina began it's operation in 1974 after aquiring most of the Catalina Seaplanes Goose fleet.
+With a new blue on white paint scheme and flying fish logo on the nose, the new airline operated year round from Long Beach Airport and San Pedro.
 The owner of the airline was Jackson Hughes.